 Twin Walls Mural Company: Our Ancestors’ Wildest Dreams (2020)

-In Our Ancestors’ Wildest Dreams, Elaine Chu and Marina Perez-Wong, together known as Twin Walls Mural Company, depict themes of healing and resilience amid imbalances stemming from COVID-19, generational trauma, pollution, and inequality.
-The work imagines a brighter future, featuring portraits of students from Oakland School for the Arts and members of the Radical Monarchs.
+Elaine Chu and Marina Perez-Wong, together known as Twin Walls Mural Company, deploy themes of healing and resilience in response to imbalances stemming from the COVID-19 pandemic, generational trauma, pollution, and inequality, as well as to Perez-Wong’s ongoing battle with stage IV breast cancer.
+The vibrant work imagines healing for the current world we live in and hope for ourselves and our loved ones, and features portraits of students from Oakland School for the Arts and members of the Radical Monarchs.

-Major support for Bay Area Walls is provided by the SFMOMA Roberta and Steve Denning Commissioning Endowed Fund.
+Major support is provided by the Roberta and Steve Denning Commissioning Endowed Fund.

-Header image: Twin Walls Mural Company, Our Ancestors’ Wildest Dreams, 2020 (in process); photo: Katherine Du Tiel
+Header Image: Twin Walls Mural Company, Our Ancestors’ Wildest Dreams, 2020 (in process); photo: Katherine Du Tiel